FOUNDER DREAM VENTURES, PARTNERSHIPS REGI + MOONWALKER VENTURES

 TAJ: What rules need to be broken next?

-Annie: “I think the role of running the household needs to change - women are working same hours as men but still fall into gender roles of running the household - organizing the childcare, booking Doctor appts, cleaning, buying holiday gifts... the invisible labor of keeping everything running.
-I am lucky that my husband is all about "dividing & conquering”".
+Annie: “I think the role of running the household needs to change - women are working the same hours as men but still fall into gender roles of running the household - organizing the childcare, booking Doctor appts, cleaning, buying holiday gifts... the invisible labor of keeping everything running.
+I am lucky that my husband is all about "dividing & conquering”.

 TAJ: What's one piece of advice you have for anyone starting out in their career?